Xilinx/xen/docs/misc/arm/cache-coloring.rst

 To compute the number of available colors for a specific platform, the size of an LLC way and the page size used by Xen must be known.
 The first parameter can be found in the processor manual or can be also computed dividing the total cache size by the number of its ways.
 The second parameter is the minimum amount of memory that can be mapped by the hypervisor, thus dividing the way size by the page size, the number of total cache partitions is found.
 So for example, an Arm Cortex-A53 with a 16-ways associative 1 MiB LLC, can isolate up to 16 colors when pages are 4 KiB in size.

 Cache layout is probed automatically by Xen itself, but a possibility to manually set the way size it's left for the user to overcome failing situations or for debugging/testing purposes.
-See `Coloring parameters`_ section for more information on that.
+See `Coloring parameters and domain configurations`_ section for more information on that.

 Colors selection format
 ***********************